 Can we start the recording at a different time?

 Unfortunately no, but you can always download your replay and edit it after.
 You can then replace the replay with the edited version.

 How long does it take to get the replay?

-Your replay will be available after each webinar.
-Once you click on "End webinar" it will be compiled and automatically available shortly.
+Your replay will be available after each event.
+Once you click on "End event" it will be compiled and automatically available shortly.

 How do attendees access the replay?

-The replay is located inside the webinar room.
-Attendees can access the replay by clicking on their access link from the confirmation/reminder emails or the access link in the post-webinar emails.
+The replay is located inside the Event room.
+Attendees can access the replay by clicking on their access link from the confirmation/reminder emails or the access link in the post-event emails.
 The access link is unique to each registrant.